devaicee/devaicee/README.md

 </div>
 I'm Arshane a.k.a Icee, a student at Cebu Technological University pursuing a Bachelor of Science in Information Technology.
 My journey into tech is driven by curiosity and creativity — I enjoy building websites and applications while exploring how aesthetics, logic, and functionality come together.

-I’ve worked on projects such as a credit-based digital product trading marketplace, where I handled tasks across the full development stack — from planning and database design to backend logic and user-facing interfaces.
+I’ve worked on projects such as a credit-based digital product trading marketplace, where I handled tasks across the full development stack — from planning and database design to backend logic and user interfaces.

 </br>